FSM-Systems/FSM-Erp/README.md

 # Autocompletes

-Autocomplete impementation:.
-Create the route that returns label and value in JSON format in the autocomplete.js routes files
+Autocomplete impementation: Create the route that returns label and value in JSON format in the autocomplete.js routes files The display element will have to be called like the name of the field with an added "_txt" strin after it Place a <inout type="hidden" name="field" id="field"> under the display element Add an attribute to the input element called ac-source="<name of the route in autcompletes.js>" The library will automatically take care of filling the name in the <input name="xxxx_txt" id="xxx_txt" field and the correct value in the <input name="xxxx" id="xxxx"> field
+You can then use the hidden field to trigger updates in the dtabase table by folliwing the update_db_field method (add .update class)
+Do not use the _txt field as this will send the text and make the update fail.
+(If you are using foreign keys to identify the item)